peterpot/openath.github.io/standards.md

 ### Dates in Excel and user interfaces
 Pasting or importing of dates and times from Excel is risky.
 Spreadsheets understand dates, but if you go via a clipboard or to CSV/text, there is the risk of muddling days and months.
 Within a spreadsheet, dates should be proper dates.

 User input is however best done in the format that users are familiar with, even though the date is stored in the above format.
 Thus UK users would prefer 25/12/2014.
-The "perfect" option is to take the date format from their international settings.
+This could be made configurable by taking the date format from their international settings.
 System output is also prescribed sometimes e.g. consistency with external sources.
-In this case the date format should be conifgurable according to the purpose of the output.
+In this case the date format should be configurable according to the purpose of the output.

 ## Performances, time and distance